fixpayments/pbtx/README.md

 The previous body's hash is the first 64 bits of sha256 hash of previous transaction body, recorded into a 64-bit integer in big-endian format.
 That is, the upper byte of the integer contains the first byte of the hash.
-The `prevhash` field in the new transaction MUST match the hash of the previous transaction body.
+The `prev_hash` field in the new transaction MUST match the hash of the previous transaction body.

 Transaction type is a 32-bit integer that underlying payload